Course code: #3090

 Skilled business analysts are highly valued in industries across the globe.

-Business Analytics focuses on the systematic collection of data and development of data sets, data analysis through statistical and other techniques, and most importantly, the interpretation and effective communication of insights gained from data to inform strategic organisational decisions.
+Business Analytics focuses on the systematic collection of data and development of data sets and data analysis through statistical and other techniques.

 You will also undertake a final-year capstone subject that lets you apply everything you have learned in collaboration with students from other disciplines.